toosuto-r/qchat/README.md

 To create a bot server code must be defined in `bots.q` and worker code in `worker.q`.

-In `bots.q` a help message should be added to `lables` and an input handler should be defined, with its name added to `tf`.
+In `bots.q` a help message should be added to `labels` and an input handler should be defined, with its name added to `tf`.
 The bots name should be added to `workernames`.

 In `worker.q` a function to handle the input and make any HTTP requests should be added.
 This function should return its result to the worker function.